Is there anyone out there that is completely satisfied with the email communications of their company? Show of hands? OK...so...no one?

 Don't worry - I am here to share a few thoughts and techniques to help your team get better, as well as dispell a few myths.

-Like some of the other blog posts on the site, this one has a companion presentation.
-This one also has a PDF version of the slides provided for free here.
+Like some of the other blog posts on the site, this one has a PDF version of the slides I use when I give it as a session for companies or conferences, provided for free here: here.
 You can also bring me in to talk to your leadership group (highly recommended).
 You can read more about that on my speaking page.

 One last point - this is called Email for Leaders.
 This means that there might be a few hard truths in here about responsibility, leadership and management (also known as "not leadership").

 Like just about all of the world's problems, problems with corporate email are communication problems.
 This is bad.
 Like, REALLY bad.
 Because email is the "official" communication tool of just about every company in the world.
 It's not going anywhere.

 So, if we can assume that the problem of ineffective email communication is not going away...and we can probably also assume that the problem is not going to fix itself...what can we do?

 Let's spend a little more time defining some of the key issues:

 - Email goes on the "permanent record", or something very close to it.
 Just because you delete an email, you shoud not assume that it is not still alive and well on a computer server somewhere in the corporate infrastructure or in the cloud.